-Modern data technology is driving transformation across every industry when it comes to decision-making, innovation, and customer experience.
-In the real estate sector, big data is making its mark.
-Experts say we’re experiencing a housing market boom, not a bubble, likely due to causes such as the pandemic, mortgage rates, and a lack of supply.
-And with this boom, unstructured data volumes will only continue to grow—in size and importance.
+Modern data technology is driving digital transformation across every industry when it comes to decision-making, innovation, and customer experience.
+And in the real estate sector, unstructured data is also making its mark.
+Unstructured data volumes will only continue to grow—in size and importance—with the real estate market.

 Let’s take a closer look at how today’s real estate industry is leveraging unstructured data.